scott2403/Tex-Template/README.md

 # Tex-Template
-Mathematics Notes of Algebra Seminar at NJUPT
+This Template is typed for Lecture Notes of Algebra Seminar at NJUPT Have not already finsh, use with caution.